VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

-> **Note:** Although figure 1 shows two data stores, applying the CQRS pattern does not mandate that you split the data store, or that you use any particular persistence technology such as a relational database, NoSQL store, or event store.
+> **Note:** Although figure 1 shows two data stores, applying the CQRS pattern does not mandate that you split the data store, or that you use any particular persistence technology such as a relational database, NoSQL store, or event store (which in turn could be implemented on top of a relational database, NoSQL store, file storage, blob storage etc.).
   You should view CQRS as a pattern that facilitates splitting the data store and enabling you to select from a range of storage mechanisms.